bumlang936/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-The following images show the results of running a t-test on all the lots, and then t-tests on each individual lots.
+The following images show the results of running a t-test on all the lots, and then t-tests on each individual lots to see if they are statistically different from the mean population of 1,500 PSI.

 T-Test across all lots:
 ![all_lots](https://user-images.githubusercontent.com/75760493/115387514-6f5ae800-a1a0-11eb-9c72-53c1738b8f6f.PNG)